19 Perennial Plants For Florida Garden Spaces

 Buttercup is a compact perennial native to Eurasia and occasionally found in North Africa.

-Buttercup is a bush-type plant that grows charming tiny yellow perennial flowers.
+Buttercup develops charming tiny yellow perennial flowers.
 Each flower has five petals.
 You may sometimes hear people call buttercup yellow alder or Cuban buttercup.
 You can plant buttercup as a small shrub or spreading groundcover.

 This plant is remarkably resilient and isn’t picky when it comes to soil.
 We often see buttercup bushes quickly growing on beaches after severe storms.

-A downside of buttercup is how it tends to attract pests like aphids and whiteflies.
+A downside of buttercup is that it tends to attract pests like aphids and whiteflies.
 Buttercup is also considered a weed in some areas of the world.

 Cuban Gold Duranta